arunbear/Mic/README.md

 A reference to an array containing the messages that minions belonging to this class should respond to.
 An exception is raised if this is empty or missing.

-The messages named in this array must have corresponding subroutine definitions in a declared implementation or role package, otherwise an exception is raised.
+The messages named in this array must have corresponding subroutine definitions in a declared implementation, otherwise an exception is raised.

 ### construct\_with => HASHREF